This document is also available in this non-normative format: diff to previous version

 @id

-member, perform the following steps:
+whose value is item.@value member, perform the following steps:

-member of list.@list
+@list member of list.@list member, perform

 the following steps:

-whose value is initialized to an empty array.@list
+@list whose value is initialized to an empty array.@list member for element, active graph,

 active subject, active property, and

-result for list.@id
+result for list.@id member, set id

 to its value and remove the member from element.
 If id